timescale/docs/api/_hyperfunctions/stats_agg-two-variables/slope.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: accessor
   aggregates:
     - stats_agg() (two variables)
 api_details:
   summary: >
-    Calculate the slope from the values in a statistical aggregate.
-    The calculation uses linear least-squares regression.
+    Calculate the slope of the linear fitting line from a two-dimensional statistical aggregate.
+The calculation uses the standard least-squares fitting for linear regression.
   signatures:
     - language: sql
       code: |